sviperll/gaudi/README.markdown

  * `build` - automatically generated directory where all generated files are put
  * `src` - directory for Java sources
- * `resources` - directory for resources that can be used by running application or by annotation processors during compilation
+ * `resources` - resources that should be present during run-time
- * `compile-only-resources` - resources that should be present only during compilation, i. e. templates for generated code
+ * `compile-resources` - resources that should be present only during compilation, i. e. templates for generated code
- * `run-only-resources` - resources that should not be present during compilation, it's seldomly useful, for example when you develop annotation processor
+ * `compile-and-run-resources` - resources that should be present during both during compile-time and run-time

 Commands
 --------